ryanchr/wordcount/README.md

             git clone https://github.com/JackMing/Hadoop-1.1.2-on-USC-HPCC-Cluster.git

-2. In PBS script, modify your WORK_HOME path.
+2. In PBS script `Hadoop-example.pbs`, modify your WORK_HOME path.
-3. The current PBS script will run the hadoop example (pi calculation).
+3. The current PBS script will run the hadoop example (wordcount).
 If you want to run other examples, modify the corresponding paths.
 4. In setup-and-start-hadoop-on-hpcc, change line 8 HADOOP_TEMPLATE_DIR to your working directory, specifically where your conf/ folder is.